aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/node-requirements.md

 Follow the requirements specified in this document to make your AIT-2 Validator and FullNode deployment hassle-free.

-## Use separate machines
+## Validator and FullNode

-- For the AIT-2, we recommend that every node operator run both a Validator and a FullNode.
-If you follow the installation instructions then both the nodes will be installed by default.
+- For the AIT-2, we require that you run the Validator.
+We recommend that optionally you run a FullNode also.
+However, a FullNode is not required.
-- We strongly recommend that you run the Validator and the FullNode on two separate and independent machines.
+- If you run FullNode also, then we strongly recommend that you run the Validator and the FullNode on two separate and independent machines.
 Make sure that these machines are well-provisioned and isolated from each other.
 Guaranteeing the resource isolation between the Validator and the FullNode will help ensure smooth deployment of these nodes.
 - For best availability and stability, **we recommend that you deploy your node on the cloud**.
 We have provided Terraform support for deploying the node on three cloud providers: GCP, AWS and Azure.
 See [Validators](/nodes/validator-node/validators).
+- Make sure that you open the network ports prior to July 12, before the AIT-2 goes live.
+See [Networking configuration requirements](#networking-configuration-requirements).
+- Make sure that you close these ports after either being accepted or rejected for the AIT-2.

 ## Validator node in test mode